Select Page

 Note on credentials: Dehlin publicly affirms he holds a Ph.D. in Clinical & Counseling Psychology and clarifies he is not a licensed psychologist; he states he practices coaching, not psychotherapy.
 Ethical questions therefore pertain not to licensure per se, but to the use of psychological authority in public commentary—where APA standards still speak to avoiding harm and avoiding deceptive statements.
 18, 1, 16

-3) Seven psychological pathways of likely iatrogenic harm
+3) Seven psychological pathways of likely treatment-induced harm

 3.1 Co‑rumination & “venting” loops